What Are 55+ Communities?

 Specific fee structures | Some communities have all amenities/services bundled into one monthly fee, while others have separate add-on fees. |

-Additionally, government financial assistance programs like Medicaid, Medicare or long-term care insurance won’t pay costs in active adult communities since direct medical services aren’t provided.
-Low-income individuals will need to seek other sources of government aid or rental subsidies if unable to afford the full costs.
+Additionally, financial assistance programs like Medicaid, Medicare, and long-term care insurance won't pay costs in active adult communities because these providers do not deliver direct medical services.
+Low-income individuals will need to seek other sources of government aid or rental subsidies if they cannot afford the full costs.

 Tips for Finding the Right 55+ Community

-If an age-restricted active adult lifestyle sounds appealing to you, you’ll need to do significant research to find the right community fit.
+If an age-restricted active adult lifestyle sounds appealing, you'll need to do significant research to find the right 55 and older community fit.
 Here are five steps to help you along:

-- Use online directories: Kick off your search using our online directory through the search bar at the top of this page.
-It will help you get an initial sense of communities in your area and narrow down your preferred amenities, location, home types and budget.
+- Use Online Directories: Kick off your search using our online directory through the search bar at the top of this page.
+This tool can provide a sense of 55-plus communities in your area and filter for your preferred amenities, location, home types, and budget.
 Reading reviews is also helpful.

-- Take tours: Once you’ve identified some top contenders, schedule tours to see the communities in person if possible.
-This allows you to get a much better sense of aspects like campus atmosphere, amenity quality and staff friendliness.
+- Take Tours: Once you've identified some top contenders, schedule tours to see the communities in person.
+Visiting communities can provide a clear look into aspects like campus atmosphere, amenity quality, and staff friendliness.

-- Speak with residents: Speak directly with current residents in addition to staff during your tours.
-They will give you an unbiased perspective on the actual community experience and social life.
+- Speak With Residents: Speak directly with current residents in addition to staff during your tours.
+They will give you an unbiased perspective on the community experience and social life.

-- Don’t rush: Moving to a 55+ community is a big lifestyle decision, so take your time to thoroughly explore different options.
-Unless your situation is urgent, you have the luxury to be patient and selective in choosing your ideal community fit.
+- Don't Rush: Moving to a 55+ community is a big lifestyle decision, so take your time to thoroughly explore different options.
+Unless your situation is urgent, you can remain patient and selective in choosing your ideal community fit.
 Tour as many as you need.

 Questions to Ask about 55+ Communities

-- What’s the typical resident age range and overall community vibe?
+- What's the typical resident age range and overall vibe?

 - Are there any regular or popular social events or interest groups?

-- What exterior maintenance services are included in costs?
+- What exterior maintenance services are included in the costs?

 - Are there any extra fees residents pay beyond the baseline costs?

-- How is the security/safety?
-Has that been a concern at all?
+- How is security/safety in 55-plus communities?
+Has that been a concern in the past at a given provider?

 - Have you had any issues or complaints about the community?